NusaQuest/frontend/README.md

 - 🤖 AI Proposal Checker : Our AI checks if your proposed location is a valid beach in Indonesia and ensures the description is relevant and clear! 🧠
 - ✅ Vote on Quests : Help decide which cleanup quests matter most by voting with the community! 🗳️
 - 📸 Submit Proof of Action : Upload a video of your beach cleanup to earn 40 NUSA tokens as proof of real impact! 🎥
-- 🔁 Swap $NUSA Tokens : Redeem your NUSA tokens for exclusive NFT concert tickets available on the platform! 🎫
+- 🔁 Swap NUSA Tokens : Redeem your NUSA tokens for exclusive NFT concert tickets available on the platform! 🎫

 ## 🚀 NusaQuest Insights